patrickcgray/awesome-deep-ecology/README.md

 We are looking for additional maintainers!
 Let me know (pcg19 at duke) if interested.

+An introduction to [Deep Learning for Ecology](https://github.com/patrickcgray/deep_learning_ecology) with some neural networks you can run in the cloud to get a more intuitive understanding of deep learning, as well as suggestions for papers, videos, and quick resources, can be found [here](https://github.com/patrickcgray/deep_learning_ecology).

 <!--
 ## Table of Contents
 - [Papers](#papers)